 A story of battles fought and lost in a far-off land and a horse’s heart buried in Latimer.

-A beautiful morning as we set off on our walk along the banks of the River Chess in the Chess Valley.
+A beautiful morning as we set off on our walk along the banks of the River Chess in the Chess Valley, 23 miles north west of London in the beautiful Chiltern Hills.
 Trees a-flame in their autumnal Sunday best, the scenery captivating.
 This historic valley has been impacted by human settlement for thousands of years; from the Iron Age, to the first century AD when the Romans began farming arable crops in the valley, to medieval settlements and abandoned churches, to the more obvious manor houses, miscellaneous ruined structures, monuments, tombs and the historic (altered) landscape are evidence of the many human endeavours.

 We started our walk at Latimer House, the view across the valley framed by the grazing sheep, the trout beds below us and clouds drifting in from the east.
 This serene valley and its river, link Rickmansworth and Chesham, in the heart of the Chilterns with the river falling 60 metres along its 11-mile length.
 The fishery forms two lakes stocked with rainbow trout, while the indigenous brown trout grow large on a ready supply of natural food.
 We were hoping to see either trout or the famed voles, recently released back into the wild.